Western oil firms face minefields of risk in Myanmar

 After almost 50 years of isolation under military rule, the former British colony has launched sweeping reforms and opened up to the outside world with astonishing speed.

-Washington has rewarded Myanmar by suspending sanctions on new U.S. investment in the Southeast Asian country, spurring the quick entry of major Western firms, such as General Electric Co.
-(GE.N) and PepsiCo Inc (PEP.N).
+Washington has rewarded Myanmar by suspending sanctions on new U.S. investment in the Southeast Asian country, spurring the quick entry of major Western firms, such as General Electric Co. and PepsiCo Inc.

-But others, such as Pepsi's rival Coca-Cola Co (KO.N), have held off committing investment in a country that ranks only after Somalia and North Korea among the world's most corrupt, according to Transparency International.
+But others, such as Pepsi's rival Coca-Cola Co, have held off committing investment in a country that ranks only after Somalia and North Korea among the world's most corrupt, according to Transparency International.

 "Going into a market like this is not a no-brainer.
 Your reputation may be at risk if you do it the wrong way," Dane Chamorro, Asia-Pacific director for consultancy Control Risks Group, said at an industry conference in Singapore.

-French oil major Total (TOTF.PA) and U.S. firm Chevron (CVX.N), which set up in Myanmar before sanctions took effect, faced years of criticism from human rights activists for operating in a country under the control of a military junta.
+French oil major Total and U.S. firm Chevron , which set up in Myanmar before sanctions took effect, faced years of criticism from human rights activists for operating in a country under the control of a military junta.

 Many multinational executives say they want regulatory clarity in a market dominated for decades by tycoons with ties to well-connected generals - a tightly knit circle of cronies who face competitive threats as the government seeks to free up the economy and introduce greater transparency.